Crypto Inverse-Power Options and Fractional Stochastic Volatility: Introduction

-A major theoretical contribution of the present paper will be to formally combine this volatility structure with the evolution of the underlying and demonstrate its compatibility with a wide range of L\'{e}vy models, subject to flexible correlations, or (direct or inverse) leverage effect.\footnote{Such a combination was briefly discussed in [Wang and Xia, 2022, \text{Sect.} 7] \cite{WX}, where the underlying is assumed to have a diffusion component.} The resultant model framework, possessing fractionally-driven instantaneous volatility, can be seen as a generalized Barndorff-Nielsen--Shephard model with heavy-tailed innovations governing both price and volatility movements and a square-integrable Volterra-type kernel for temporal dependence in volatility.
-It is understood that this framework automatically has the capacity of incorporating price--volatility co-jumps, as discussed above.
-In view of computational efficiency, we will focus on pricing and hedging based on characteristic functions rather than Monte Carlo methods.
-It is also possible to dynamically realize the pricing--hedging procedure with the aid of crypto variance swaps, which have been traded on-chain for several years; see [Alexander and Imeraj, 2020] \cite{AI} and [Woebekking, 2021] \cite{W} for a detailed construction of (VIX-like) crypto volatility measures.
+A major theoretical contribution of the present paper will be to formally combine this volatility structure with the evolution of the underlying and demonstrate its compatibility with a wide range of L\'{e}vy models, subject to flexible correlations, or (direct or inverse) leverage effect.\footnote{Such a combination was briefly discussed in [Wang and Xia, 2022, \text{Sect.} 7] \cite{WX}, where the underlying is assumed to have a diffusion component.} The resultant model framework, possessing fractionally-driven instantaneous volatility, can be seen as a generalized Barndorff-Nielsen--Shephard model with heavy-tailed innovations governing both price and volatility movements and a square-integrable Volterra-type kernel for temporal dependence in volatility and automatically has the capacity of incorporating price--volatility co-jumps, as discussed above.
+It is also the first model framework, to our knowledge, that is capable of simultaneously accounting for both of these empirical facts.
+In view of computational efficiency, rather than Monte Carlo methods, we will focus on a pricing--hedging procedure based on characteristic functions, which can be dynamically achieved with the aid of crypto variance swaps.\footnote{Crypto variance swaps have been traded on-chain for several years; see [Alexander and Imeraj, 2020] \cite{AI} and [Woebekking, 2021] \cite{W} for a detailed construction of (VIX-like) crypto volatility measures.}

 As an important takeaway from this study, we suggest replacing the widely adopted exponential-Riemann--Liouville kernel for constructing Volterra processes with the piecewise kernel proposed in [Wang and Xia, 2022] \cite{WX}.
 Through a comparative empirical analysis based on Bitcoin options, we shall explain why the piecewise kernel should be the default kernel choice in constructing fractional models, allowing for computational efficiency, goodness-of-fit, and amenability to explicit valuation at the same time, apart from showing the general applicability and efficiency of the proposed fractional stochastic-volatility model.
 Towards that end, we also hint at its potential use in constructing a modified version of the rough Heston model ([El Euch and Rosenbaum, 2019] \cite{ER2}), which is particularly advantageous in dealing with volatility-of-volatility dependence on volatility; however, a formal treatment of such a model will be retained for future research.